aladinelkhalil/react-advanced-starter/src/useTask/exercise.md

 * _TODO 1_

+  **First**, add an additional state variable called `userResource`; we separate the user ID state displayed in the UI from the actual user resource state that refers to the user to fetch.
+The helper method `getUserResource` accepts a user ID and returns the resource path to pass to the imported method `fetchResource`.

+  **Second**, add an `useEffect` call that will be run every time the `userResource` state changes, and fetches the corresponding user data (this is similar to the optional exercise in _part 1_ above).

-  Create a debounced function that runs a `fetchUser` task.
+  **Third**, create a debounced function in the `App` ecomponent that sets the new `userResource` state.

-  > Note: For Lodash _debounce_, set the `wait` parameter to a suitable delay, e.g. 2000 ms. No extra options are necessary.
+  > Note: For Lodash _debounce_, set the `wait` parameter to a suitable delay, e.g. 500 ms. No extra options are necessary.

   Observe the Network panel in Chrome Devtools when testing the debounced function and note the behavior.